stav121/polybar-animations/README.md

 ## Polybar Animations

-Collection of varius Polybar animations I've made
+Collection of varius Polybar animations I've made.

 To use them, add them as custom modules in your polybar config like that: